Frequently Asked Questions

 Taxes and government regulations are different in each country.

-In Italy we must pay 40% (or more) tax on all our earnings: whether from in-person or virtual tours!
+In Italy I pay 40% (or more) tax on my tours!

 In Italy, it is illegal to guide a group on the street or inside an historical site without a license and/or by contribution only (no fixed price).
 If city police or a tourism inspector stops an illegal Tour Guide, a heavy fine will be imposed by law.

-Our sincere wish is that all brothers and sisters from abroad can join us on our tours even though we understand that in some situations, given the exchange rate, the tour price can be significant.
+My sincere wish is that all brothers and sisters from abroad can join me on my tours even though I understand that in some situations, given the exchange rate, the tour price can be significant.

-(However in case of any dire economic discomfort, please let us know at the time of booking and we will evaluate each request regardless of your privileges in the congregation)
+However, in the event of serious financial hardship, please let me know at the time of booking, and I will consider each request individually, regardless of your role or privileges within the congregation.

 In general, anyone who decides to take a vacation abroad can let themselves be guided by the principle found in Luke 14:28

-We are not exclusive guides for Jehovah’s Witnesses.
-In Italy this would be considered a discriminatory.
+I am not an exclusive guide for Jehovah’s Witnesses; in Italy, that would be considered discriminatory.

-This is the reason why we are unable to accomodate up to 50% of JW Bibletours booking requests from our brothers and sisters.
+For this reason, I am unable to accommodate up to 50% of the JW Bible tour booking requests I receive from our brothers and sisters.

-Not at all!
-We are sorrry to disappoint you but from the moment you set foot in Italy, and particularly in Rome, you are already funding the Vatican.
-An important part of the businesses, hotels and B&Bs in the country belong to them!
+Not at all.
+I’m sorry to disappoint you, but from the moment you set foot in Italy — and particularly in Rome — you are already contributing financially to the Vatican.
+A significant portion of businesses, hotels, and B&Bs in the country are owned by them.

-In addition, the proceeds of the Museum tickets are largely used for the maintenance, restoration and caretaking of the precious works of art housed in the Vatican Museums.
+In addition, a large share of the proceeds from museum tickets is used for the maintenance, restoration, and preservation of the priceless works of art housed in the Vatican Museums.

-Furthermore, we’re not forcing anyone to purchase anything.
-It is one of the 3 tours we offer, and everyone, based on their own conscienses, can decide wheter to ask for this tour or not.
+Furthermore, I am not forcing anyone to purchase anything.
+This is simply one of the three tours I offer, and each person, guided by their own conscience, may decide whether or not to request it.

-It is evident that the decision to visit a church for tourist purposes, rather than a museum run by the church..or even just attending – without participating – to a funeral and/or wedding inside a church is a personal decision and no one should impose their own choices on others (Gl 6:5, Rm 14:3,10).
+It is evident that the decision to visit a church for cultural or touristic purposes, rather than a museum administered by the church — or even to attend, without participating in, a funeral or wedding held inside a church — is a personal choice.
+No one should impose their own convictions on others (Galatians 6:5; Romans 14:3, 10).

-This has been perfectly explained in many recent articles and broadcastings.
+This principle has been clearly explained in numerous recent articles and broadcasts.

-May everyone act according to their own personal conscience without judging those who feel differently!
+May each person act according to their own conscience, without judging those who may feel differently.

-Not at all!
-First of all, we consulted with brothers at Bethel before choosing our name!
+Not at all.
+First of all, I consulted with brothers at Bethel before choosing my name.

-Second, we remind you that only the term “JW.ORG” and its logo of the watchtower with the blue background are protected by copyright laws, and not the letters of the alphabet j, w!
+Second, I would like to point out that only the term “JW.ORG” and the official JW.ORG logo — featuring the Watchtower symbol on a blue background — are protected by copyright and trademark laws, not the individual letters “J” and “W.”

-No one can copyright letters of the alphabet.
-There is even a hotel chain that uses the same 2 letters and does not constitute a copyright infringement – jw-marriott.marriott.com
+No one can claim exclusive rights over letters of the alphabet.
+There is even an international hotel chain that uses the same two letters without constituting any copyright infringement (for example, JW Marriott).

 If that would be the case, then also the images found in the society’s site where the Russian and Ukrainian patriarchs speak, with the corresponding flag below to indicate the language used, would have to be classified as nationalism